mekline/bird_data/README.md

 ##### Analysis

 `bird_data.Rmd`: R script used to analyze the raw data!
-See that file for descriptions of specific analyses
+See that file for descriptions of specific analyses.

+[Google sheet](https://docs.google.com/spreadsheets/d/1ACGSQiWlWi2bF5oPHHNWBAwMSD3BWkk2vVyyXf_T8og/edit#gid=0) used to select especially good ideas people had for names of birds.